ysimonson/stack.io/examples/README.md

  * retaliator
  * stress

+These bash scripts move files around, install dependencies, start stack.io and run a static server.
+If you're using the examples as a basis to roll out your own stack.io app, you can ignore what these scripts do and just take a look at the bin directory, which contains the final built results.

 ## Dashboard App ##

 This webapp allows you to introspect and call functions on the currently